cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 2. offset - The byte offset in memory in bytes that contains the contract creation code.
 3. size - The size in bytes of the contract creation code.

 This contract creation code is what is executed within a contract's constructor.
-Within it arbitrary instructions can be executed from the new context.
-The most important part of this contructor code is the RETURN value.
+Within it, arbitrary instructions can be executed from the new context.
+The most important part of this constructor code is the RETURN value.
 As whatever data is returned from the constructor code will determine what is stored as the new contract's bytecode.

 The purpose of the snippet below is to return `0x69ffffffffffffffffffff600052600a6016f3` - our new contract's execution code.
-To do this we push the full runtime code into memory with PUSH19 then return it.
+To do this we push the full runtime code into memory with PUSH19 and then return it.

 ```
 PUSH19 0x69ffffffffffffffffffff600052600a6016f3